 Mike is Chair of the Northamptonshire Battlefields Society, author of books on the Battles of Northampton and Bosworth, regular contributor to the Nenequirer and frequent speaker on Northamptonshire’s history.
 He will cover the background to the Earl of Warwick’s rebellion and the tensions between him, as the most powerful noble in the realm, and Edward IV’s wife and family, that are commonly believed to have led to uprising.

 Graham Evans: “The Source of the Problem”

-Graham is Secretary of the Northamptonshire Battlefields Society and author of the shortly to be published “The Battle of Edgcote 1469 – Re-evaluating the evidence”.
+Graham is Secretary of the Northamptonshire Battlefields Society and author of the recently published book “The Battle of Edgcote 1469 – Re-evaluating the evidence”.
 He will look at the evidence we have, and how it fits together, before challenging a number of long held views about what actually happened, to whom and where.

 Professor Ann Parry Owen & Dr Jenny Day: “Words, weapons & warfare – the Welsh Bards and the Battle of Banbury”

 Ann and Jenny will be joining us from the University of Wales Centre for Advanced Welsh & Celtic Studies to discuss the often overlooked evidence for the battle contained in 15th century Welsh Poetry.
 This source is often not covered in depth by English studies of the battle, despite one of the armies being predominantly Welsh.
 Ann has completed entirely new translations of poems related to the battle not previously fully available in English especially for the anniversary.
 Jenny’s PhD thesis and subsequent publications have looked at weapons and warfare as perceived by the Welsh poets.
 This will be a unique opportunity to hear them speak at a battlefields event.

 Phil Steele: “Edgcote and the Art of War”